 - 4.5.1 A limit for centrally retained items of 5% has been set by the DfE.
-The items below will continue to be funded via the retained element, based on the anticipated percentage of the total budget. - 4.5.2 In 2019/20 centrally retained items total £700,880.
-This is used to fund continuous improvement with a focus on settings requiring improvement, training and workforce development, inclusion and early intervention work with settings supporting children with SEND and/or other additional needs, plus management and administration. - 4.5.3 LAs have the opportunity to charge for applicable services.
+The items below will continue to be funded via the retained element, based on the anticipated percentage of the total budget. - 4.5.2 Centrally retained items are used to fund continuous improvement with a focus on settings requiring improvement, training and workforce development, inclusion and early intervention work with settings supporting children with SEND and/or other additional needs, plus management and administration. - 4.5.3 LAs have the opportunity to charge for applicable services.
 Merton Council is not proposing at this stage to charge for support and guidance and inclusion work in settings.
 We continue to charge for training courses, membership of the Continuous Improvement Framework (CIF) and bespoke on-site provider support, however this is not at full cost recovery. - 4.5.4 Schools Forum approval is required for the overall centrally retained items of the Early Years block.